Screen protector

-A screen protector is an additional sheet of material—commonly polyurethane or laminated glass—that can be attached to the screen of an electronic device and protect it against physical damage.
+A screen protector is an additional sheet of material commonly made from polyurethane or laminated glass that can be attached to the screen of an electronic device and protect it against physical damage.

 History

 The first screen protector was designed and patented by Herbert Schlegel in 1968 for use on television screens.

+In 1990s, the CRT screen protectors were used on CRT monitors for anti-glare and anti-radiation purposes.
+Later, they were adapted for use on LCD monitors.

 Screen protectors first entered the mobile-device market after the rise of personal digital assistants (PDAs).
 Since PDAs were often operated via a stylus, the tip of the stylus could scratch the sensitive LCD screen surface.
 Therefore, screen protectors provided sacrificial protection from this damage.
 Since then, the ubiquity of mobile-devices have seen the screen protector become more widely used.

 Materials

 Screen protectors are made of either plastics, such as polyethylene terephthalate (PET) or thermoplastic polyurethane (TPU), or of laminated tempered glass, similar to the device’s original screen they are meant to protect.
 Plastic screen protectors cost less than glass and are thinner (around 0.1 mm thick, compared to 0.3 to 0.5 mm for glass) and more flexible.
 At the same price, glass will resist scratches better than plastic, and feel more like the device's screen, though higher priced plastic protectors may be better than the cheapest tempered glass models, since glass will shatter or crack with sufficient impact force.